Oath of the Peach Garden

 The Oath of the Peach Garden is a fictional event in the 14th century Chinese historical novel Romance of the Three Kingdoms by Luo Guanzhong.
-This event is set at the end of the Eastern Han dynasty around the time of the Yellow Turban Rebellion in the 180s A.D.
+This event is set at the end of the Eastern Han dynasty around the time of the Yellow Turban Rebellion in the 180s CE.
 Liu Bei, Guan Yu and Zhang Fei took an oath of fraternity in a ceremony in the Peach Garden (believed to be in present-day Zhuozhou, Hebei), and became sworn brothers from then on.
 Their goal in taking the oath was to protect the Han Empire from the Yellow Turban rebels.
 The oath bound the three men, who would later play important roles in the establishment of the state of Shu Han during the Three Kingdoms period.
 It is also often alluded to as a symbol of fraternal loyalty.

 Historicity

 There is no mention of the three men becoming sworn brothers in Chen Shou's Records of the Three Kingdoms, the authoritative source for the history of the late Eastern Han dynasty and the Three Kingdoms period.
 However, in Guan Yu's biography, their relationship was described to be "as close as brothers", to the point of "sharing the same bed".
 Zhang Fei's biography also mentioned that Guan Yu was older than Zhang Fei, so Zhang regarded Guan as an elder brother.